YardenDrori/Airforce-Assignment/README.md

 1) node.js is required for the **npm** and **node** commands to work.
 2) mongodb should be installed and running **locally** at ```mongodb://localhost:27017/FlightData``` which is the default local host adress for mongodb.

-note: intended to run in chrome or chromium based web browsers
+note: intended to run in chrome

 ---
 ## 📸 Screenshots